Confidentiality Doctrine

 Confirms that monetary damages may be inadequate and that the disclosing party may seek injunctive relief, often without bond.
 Names the governing law and the forum for disputes.
 Allocates attorney fees on an as-the-court-orders or prevailing-party basis.
 The remedies clause drives the cost of any later breach claim and deserves as much negotiation attention as the definition.

 Two clauses do most of the negotiating work.
 The definition of confidential information sets the scope of the obligation.
 The remedies clause sets the cost of breaching it.
 Everything in between (use, term, exclusions, return) calibrates how the obligation runs.
 A practical redline starts with the definition, moves to the remedies, and only then walks the rest.
-For sample clause language across the broader confidentiality family, see the NDA disclosure agreement template walkthrough, which annotates each clause with both disclosing-friendly and receiving-friendly language.
+For sample clause language across the broader confidentiality family, see the NDA confidentiality agreement template walkthrough, which annotates each clause with both disclosing-friendly and receiving-friendly language.
+To assemble a draft from your own facts, the self-serve NDA generator builds each clause in order.
 Adjacent form instruments such as the LLC operating agreement form, residential rental forms, and the lease agreement library sit alongside NDAs in the formation file most counsel keeps for new commercial relationships.

 One drafting trap deserves a callout.
 Definitions that promise confidentiality on any information disclosed during the relationship are popular in templates and unenforceable in practice; courts read them down to a reasonable subset, and that judicial rewriting rarely matches what the disclosing party thought it was buying.
 Better to mark the documents at the time of disclosure and define scope around the marked set, with a thirty-day confirming-writing window for oral disclosures.